balanced/www.balancedpayments.com/contents/international-payments.md

 pricing:
   title: Pricing
-  body: Accept payments in 120+ currencies.
-Each foreign currency transaction will incur a 2% fee of the transaction amount, on top of Balanced&#8217s standard card processing rate.
+  body: Accept payments in 150+ currencies.
+Each foreign currency transaction will incur a 2% fee of the transaction amount, on top of Balanced&#8217s card processing rate.
   linkText: View complete pricing
   linkUrl: https://www.balancedpayments.com/pricing